marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 ## debugging
 * debugger, gammaray, sanitizers
-* debug symboles, from instructionpointer to function name and line number
+* debug symbols, from instruction pointer to function name and line number
   * how are they related to compiler-optimizations:
   * needed for all of the tools!
   * have no inherent runtime overhead, just not used in case of no need